rppicomidi/ideacentreStick300-T100TA-linux/README.md

 ## Issues I had with the T100TA
 - The num-lock key is on by default when you first boot up.
 If you require a password when you log in, when you enter your password, it likely will fail.
-Toggle the numlock on the keyboard and it will work again.
+Toggle the numlock on the keyboard and type in your password.
+It should work this time.
+Once you are logged in and have verified the num lock setting is off, be sure to go the [Xfce keyboard settings](https://docs.xfce.org/xfce/xfce4-settings/keyboard) and check the `Restore num lock state on startup` checkbox.

 - The built in audio is broken in the Linux Audio system and the SOF project has no plans to fix it.
 After a few minutes, audio stops coming out of the speakers or headphones and is replaced by an ear-splitting screeching noise.
 See this [issue](https://github.com/thesofproject/sof/issues/3868).
-The askubuntu site says there is a [fix in Ubuntu 20.04LTS](https://askubuntu.com/questions/1395617/no-sound-on-asus-transformer-t100ha) but I never tried it.
-Workarounds that I tried exist, but my project needed the on-board audio to work:
+The askubuntu site says there is a [fix in Ubuntu 20.04LTS for the T100HA](https://askubuntu.com/questions/1395617/no-sound-on-asus-transformer-t100ha) but I never tried it for the T100TA.
+I found some workarounds that allowed me to get reliable audio from the T100TA, but my project needed the on-board audio to work:
-  - Audio over HDMI works fine.
+  - Audio over HDMI works fine (but see the issues I had with HDMI).
+However, my home theater receivers requires that the TV is turned on for it to extract audio from HDMI, and my application required it to work when the TV was off, too.
-  - Audio from a USB to audio adapter also works fine either through the keyboard's USB host or through the microUSB charging port with an OTG adapter.
+  - Audio from a USB audio adapter also works fine either through the keyboard's USB host or through the microUSB charging port with an OTG adapter.
+My project required the T100TA to hang from the wall with no keyboard attached so that ruled out the USB host, and it required it to always be powered from external power, which ruled out the OTG port (none of the OTG hubs I tried would reliably charge the T100TA and work as a hub at the same time).
-  - I didn't try Bluetooth audio but that also might work.
+  - I didn't try Bluetooth audio.
+That might work but my project required a wired connection to my home theater receiver.

 - With an external HDMI monitor connected, the T100TA LCD is off.
 If you turn it on using the Screen settings or the F8 function key, the touchscreen touch points are wrong.
 I fixed it with this script that I set up to run at startup.
 The comments in the script